ni/nimi-python/docs/nifgen/functions.rst

         Specifies the handle of the frequency list that you want the signal generator to produce.
-NI-FGEN sets the :py:data:`nifgen.Session.freq_list_handle` attribute to this value.
-You can create a frequency list using the :py:meth:`nifgen.Session.create_freq_list` function, which returns a handle that you use to identify the list.
+NI-FGEN sets the :py:data:`nifgen.Session.freq_list_handle` property to this value.
+You can create a frequency list using the :py:meth:`nifgen.Session.create_freq_list` method, which returns a handle that you use to identify the list.
         **Default Value**: None